Pages

 How is the mass of heavenly bodies measured?

 The mass of a heavenly body can be measured by knowing the orbital period (time it takes to complete one orbit around the other body), the distance between two bodies and gravitational constant.
 The orbital time is inversely proportionate to the square root of the sum of the masses of two bodies and directly proportion distance raised to power three by two.
+Note : If you have any more information please provide it in comment or mail me at munnabhai1786@gmail....

 What is telepresence?

 Telepresence is the next-gen videoconferencing technology, which provides superior images.
 The demand for telepresence solutions has grown, with companies seeing it as an alternative to send executives for meetings.
 It also reduces a company's carbon footprint by cutting down frequent flying.
 Setting up a telepresence suite can be very expensive, though.
+Note : If you have any more information please provide it in comment or mail me at munnabhai1786@gmail....